BASEBALL CARDS DALLAS TEXAS

 Into the 1980s and 90s, even more specialized card shops popped up across the Dallas metro area to meet growing demand.
 Stores in cities like Plano, Carrollton, Irving and beyond catered to the local card-collecting communities in their neighborhoods.
 Weekly gatherings at these shops gave collectors a place to socialize, check out the latest inventory, and potentially trade or sell cards.
 During the junk wax era, when production of cards skyrocketed, these shops stocked racks upon racks of the newest series to feed the frenzy.

-Read also: 1995 UPPER DECK BASEBALL CARDS MOST VALUABLE
+Read also: 22 CARAT BASEBALL CARDS

 At the same time, large card shows also became extremely popular gathering spots for collectors across North Texas and beyond.
 Some of the most prominent shows included the Richardson Card Show (still running strong today), the Arlington Card Show, and the Dallas Sports Card & Memorabilia Show.
 These multi-dealer events drew hundreds of collectors every month and featured rows of tables packed with cards from every sport and era imaginable.
 Vendors would also come from out of state, exposing locals to inventory they couldn’t find elsewhere.